 The Bangladesh Liberation War had its beginnings in…well, in the formation of Pakistan in the first place.
-Apart from religion, there was really no justifiable reason that yours truly can figure out for trying to create a single state out of modern Pakistan and modern Bangladesh.
-The two nations are completely separated by culture, language, history, and geography, to name just a few things.
+Apart from religion, there was really no justifiable reason that yours truly can figure out for trying to mash Pakistan and Bangladesh together into one state.
+The two places are completely separated by culture, language, history, and geography, to name just a few things.
 The only thing apart from Islam that united them was the desire of Indian Muslim leaders to create a nation that was closer to population parity with India than either Pakistan or Bangladesh were individually.
 As it turns out, that’s not really a solid basis for national unity.

-Any chance for a harmonious united Pakistan went out the window shortly after it was founded, when the Speaker of Pakistan’s National Assembly, Muhammad Ali Jinnah, declared that Urdu would be the only the new nation’s only official language (apart from English, which had official status owing to the British Empire days).
+Any chance for a harmonious united Pakistan went out the window shortly after it was founded, when the Speaker of Pakistan’s National Assembly, Muhammad Ali Jinnah, declared that Urdu would be the new nation’s only official language (apart from English, which had official status owing to the British Empire days).
 That was swell for all the Urdu speakers, but it kind of sucked if you happened to be a Bengali speaker, and at the time the population of East Pakistan was actually greater than the population of West Pakistan (today Pakistan’s population is somewhat larger than Bangladesh’s), so Bengali speakers were actually the majority.
 On February 21, 1952, known as “Language Martyrs’ Day” in Bangladesh, a number of Bengali students were killed by Pakistani security forces while protesting for Bengali to be made co-equal with Urdu.
-You could argue that these were the first shots fired in the Bangladesh Liberation War.
-Bengali eventually was given official status in Pakistan, but some irreversible damage was done getting there.
+You could argue that these were the first shots fired in the war, even though it took ~19 years for the subsequent shots to be fired.
+Bengali eventually was given official status in Pakistan, but getting there caused some irreversible damage to the national fabric.

-There were two acute causes of the war that both took place in 1970.
-First, in November, a massive category 3 tropical cyclone struck Bengal (the western half of which was, and is, part of India).
+Two 1970 events brought things to a head.
+First, in November, a massive category 3 tropical cyclone struck all of the Bengal region.
 Somewhere between 300,000 and 500,000 people died and the storm caused almost $87 million in damage (over $540,000,000 in 2015 dollars).
 It remains the deadliest tropical cyclone in recorded history, and was (along with the war) one of the motivations for the famous George Harrison and Ravi Shankar-organized “Concert for Bangladesh,” held in August 1971.
-Pakistan, at the time, was being ruled by a military junta led by West Pakistani General Yahya Khan (d.
+Pakistan, at the time, was ruled by a military junta led by West Pakistani General Yahya Khan (d.
 1980), who managed to make the death toll worse by completely botching the relief and recovery effort.
 This was probably just plain incompetence, but for Bengalis who had been getting the short end of the stick from West Pakistan for more than two decades, the response just confirmed that East Pakistan wasn’t getting a fair shake.

-Rahman called for a national strike and demonstrators took to the streets throughout East Pakistan.
+Rahman called for a national strike, and demonstrators took to the streets throughout East Pakistan.
 In March, the Pakistani military just happened to send a troop and ammo transport ship to dock at Chittagong, East Pakistan’s main port city.
 It also began infiltrating West Pakistani soldiers into East Pakistan on a series of hurriedly-scheduled “civilian flights” from the west.
-East Pakistani military units began to refuse orders to fire on demonstrators, mutinying rather than obey orders from West Pakistani officers to fire on their fellow Bengalis.
+East Pakistani military units began to refuse orders to fire on demonstrators, choosing to mutiny rather than obey orders from West Pakistani officers to fire on their fellow Bengalis.

 On March 25, 1971, the Pakstani military began “Operation Searchlight,” an attempt to pacify the Bengalis by, uhhh, killing a whole bunch of them.
 On March 26, not coincidentally, Rahman sent a declaration of Bangladesh’s independence to Awami League figures in Chittagong (he was arrested by Pakistani forces not long after).
 The atrocities that followed are frequently labeled, collectively, as a genocide.
 Pakistani forces seized cities to quash political opposition and formed paramilitary brigades of Pakistani sympathizers (some Bengalis but also Pakistani migrants), which committed most of the worst crimes.
 Estimates vary widely, but the largest ones claim that as many as 3 million Bangladeshis were killed (more conservative estimates suggest 1.5 million or less, and the most conservative estimate only around 25,000-50,000), and another 200,000-400,000 Bangladeshi women were raped.
 Millions of Hindus in Bangladesh fled as refugees across the border into India.